 The term “walk the walk” is especially important in teaching kids financial well-being.
 Kids are a sponge and absorb more than we likely know.
 It is always a good idea to be a financial role model to showcase healthy money habits and attitudes on a daily basis that your teenager can follow.
 Be certain to focus on just that child when reviewing their financials habits, and avoid comparing them to you or their siblings.
 You want to build good habits by empowering them to follow your example, not just doing something because they have to.
 They will eventually take ownership of good habits (or bad habits, depending upon the example you provide) and will continue to use them throughout life.

 Properly educating your child on financial consequences can help your teen to make the right choice when making financial decisions.
 One important consequence to relay to your teenager is how a credit score can affect their future finances.
 One avenue to help your teen have a good credit score before going to college is giving them access to a credit card.
 Of course, before giving them a credit card be sure they have shown and demonstrated good money habits.
 It’s easy to overspend with a credit card, which is a lesson young adults often have to learn in college when credit card companies are offering cards left and right.
-So walk them through the fees and benefits of different cards, and best practices regarding credit card usage, so they can have a perfect credit score.
+So walk them through the fees and benefits of different cards, and best practices regarding credit card usage, so they can work towards the perfect credit score.
 Many graduates find themselves with little to no credit when it’s time to buy a car or get a loan or even rent an apartment if they haven’t started working on building their credit score throughout college.
 Prepare your child ahead of time, and they will thank you for it.

 6. Make small savings goals